Skull and crossbones (military): Land warfare

 Hussars, lancers and dragoons became established types of military units, with their typical uniform patterns (and weapons and tactics) maintained in many armies.

+Since the mid-18th century, skull and crossbones symbols have been officially used in European militaries as badges on uniforms.
+One of the first regiments to adopt them was the friderizian Hussars in 1741, also known as the "Totenkopfhusaren."
+From this tradition, the skull became an important symbol in German and later international militaries.
+It was utilized in the Prussian army, after World War I by Freikorps, and in Nazi Germany by the Wehrmacht and the SS (see below).
+Due to its usage in military contexts and its connotations of uncompromising strength and avant-garde, the skull symbol also became a significant emblem of rebellion in subcultures and youth cultures.

 In Chile, during the independence battles, a paramilitary guerrilla group against the royal Spanish army composed mainly by bandits and civilians, called Los húsares de la muerte (The Death Hussars) wore a Skull with two crossed femurs on the neck of their jackets.

 In the Estonian War of Independence the skull and crossbones were symbols of Kuperjanov's Partisan Battalion.
 The badge is still used in the Estonian Army by the Kuperjanov Battalion, for example 2007 in Iraq.